 So then what exactly is this Manic-Deflection thing?
 Well, manic in this case, is forcing an excessively upbeat attitude onto situations that call for a different emotion.
 You know “Keep your chin up!”, “Look on the bright side!”, or “Never say die!”, when what might be called for was grief, feeling of loss, sorrow, disappointment, or any other emotion I would have previously categorized as negative and not worth my time and energy.
 Deflection is the mechanism by which the forced coping attitude would manifest.
 In reality, this is just another way of running away that I invented to not have to deal with my brokenness.
 It was the ultimate game of cosmic kick-the-can.
 One I was willing to play to my grave.
 But all that being a Manic-Deflective ever really did for me was to delay the inevitable and accumulate all of these emotions into a big garbage dump soaked with fuel that was waiting to ignite.

-Recently, the best friend I have ever known in this world has been a catalyst for me in my healing journey, and one who has encouraged me to go visit the dump and put it in order.
+Recently, my friend encouraged me to go visit the dump and put it in order.
 This is one of the scariest things I have ever done in my life.
 Scary for a couple of reasons.
 One, I don’t want to do this because it hurts!
 But like a little child that doesn’t want a vaccination, I need it.
 And two, I am afraid it might be the tipping point into total craziness like my mother, father and son.
 I know I am genetically predisposed to mental illness, and I have fought my entire life to keep a lid on it.
 What I have realized is, I would actually be crazy not to go straighten this stuff out.
 I can’t allow myself to avoid what the universe has been screaming for me to do my whole life in order that I can begin to fulfill my true calling.
 Part of that calling I had never even imagined before, like this blog, for example.